awslabs/data-solutions-framework-on-aws/framework/API.md

 ### AnalyticsBucket <a name="AnalyticsBucket" id="@adsf/framework.AnalyticsBucket"></a>

-An Amazon S3 Bucket configured with best practices and defaults for Analytics: * Server side buckets encryption managed by KMS customer key.
+Amazon S3 Bucket configured with best-practices and defaults for analytics.
+See documentation TODO insert link.

-* SSL communication enforcement.
-* Access logged to an S3 bucket within a prefix matching the bucket name.
-* All public access blocked.
-* Two-step protection for bucket and objects deletion.

-For custom requirements that are not covered, use {Bucket} directly.

-**Usage example**
+**Usage example:**

 ```typescript
 import * as cdk from 'aws-cdk-lib';